pdjr-archive/pdjr-kicad-nmea2000-common/README.md

 ### CAN interface

-An MCP-2551/IP CAN controller converts data on CAN-H/CAN-L to 5VDC signals suitable for microcontroller use.
-Provision is made for the inclusion of a switch-selectable 120 Ohm bus termination resistor.
+An MCP-2551/IP CAN controller converts data on CAN-H/CAN-L to signals suitable for microcontroller use.
+The signals are level-shifted to 3.3VDC for compatability with the Teensy 4.0.

-Microocontroller connections are level shifted to 3.3V
+A switch switch-selectable 120 Ohm bus termination resistor allows the module to be used as either an NMEA drop or terminal node.

 ### Configuration interface